 Cosmetics and skincare products: Certain cosmetics and skin care products can irritate the skin and trigger the development of melasma.
 This tends to be more common in individuals with sensitive skin or those allergic to certain ingredients.

-Some medications have more than one therapeutic purpose.
-A good example is tranexamic acid, which is beneficial for improving pigmentation in low doses.
+In low doses, Oral Medication for Pigmentation can be used as pigmentation/melasma treatment.
 It has been shown to have a brightening effect and also reduce the appearance of dark spots and skin pigmentation.
 This could be attributed to its ability to block the production of melanin, the pigment responsible for skin color.

 How does Tranexamic Acid Treat Melasma